 The construction of this cathedral monument took 132 years.
 It did build more than 4,000 meters.
 It contained eleven chapels, a sacristy, a chapter room, seven altarpieces, and a choir, entirely carved in cedarwood, executed by an indigenous master and a Spanish master.
 In addition, it owns more than 300 paintings of diverse sizes and sculptures.

 The main altar does entirely covered with sheets of silver Cusco with a total weight of 1,250 kg.
 Equivalent to 15,000 marks of pure silver (measured viceregal weight).
-This fortune did donate by a Cusco bishop who ordered to bring it from the mines of St. Thomas.
+This fortune did donate by a Cusco bishop who ordered bringing it from the mines of St. Thomas.
 Noteworthy is the famous Cuzco silver carriage, in which the virile of cathedral custody continues to imply transported in procession during the religious festival of Corpus Christi.

 The architectural plant is rectangular with crucerías that give access to the Sagrada Familia and El Triunfo temples, confusing the plant-like of Latin cross.
 The Cathedral has five naves, twenty-eight pillars, and fifty-six arches.